smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 **NOTE** All the above mentioned data paths also applicable to other two deployment scenarios described in the section [Edge deployment scenarios in 5G](#edge-deployment-scenarios-in-5g).

 ## OpenNess NGC Component Validation
+For standalone validation of OpenNess NGC components such AF and NEF, NGC core simulation microservice is provided.
+This microservice is called Core Network Test Function which simultes the functionality of PCF, SMF and UDR needed for testing N33 and N5 interfaces.

 # 5G Core Network functionality for OpenNESS integration